somedatapacket/docs.humio.com/content/sending-data-to-humio/ingest-listeners.md

 featured-on: ["on-prem"]
 ---

+_This feature is not available on Humio Cloud.
+You will have to run your own Humio cluster to use Ingest Listeners._

 Ingest Listeners is a great way of shipping data to Humio through raw sockets, via either UDP or TCP.
 Example use cases are

 * syslog